foladipo/book-store-api/README.md

 - [PostgreSQL](https://www.postgresql.org/): an open source database.
 - [Sequelize](docs.sequelizejs.com/): a promise-based O.R.M for Node.js v4
  and above.
 It supports PostgreSQL, MySQL, SQLite and MSSQL.
+- [Git](https://git-scm.com/): an open-source version control software that is used to keep track of the changes made over time to different files.
+It also makes it easy for multiple people to collaboratively change those files and share their changes.

 ## Installation and setup